Back to Top

 Example B: An activity began 100 days before the end of 2012 and ended 200 days into 2013, and the turnover is €15,000.
 In this case the turnover would be subdivided in the ratio 1:2 into the calendar years 2012 and 2013, i.e. €5,000 in 2012 and €10,000 in 2013.

-The Total Turnover for each calendar year was then calculated as the sum of all of the portions of turnovers which were assigned to that year.
-Thus, if both of the examples A and B above were associated with a single individual, their total turnover for 2012 would be the €6,000 from example A plus the €5,000 portion from example B, leading to a total turnover for 2012 of €11,000.
+The Total Turnover for each calendar year was then calculated as the sum of the portions of turnovers which were assigned to that year.
+Thus, if both examples' A and B above were associated with a single individual, their total turnover for 2012 would be the €6,000 from example A plus the €5,000 portion from example B, leading to a total turnover for 2012 of €11,000.
 Their total turnover for 2013 would be the associated portion of example B, i.e. €10,000.

 Each self-employment record had an associated NACE code.
 For outcomes analysis it was desirable to have a single NACE code associated with each calendar year.
 In cases where there was more than one self-employment record assigned to a single calendar year, then the NACE code for that individual for that year was taken from the record which contributed the single greatest portion of turnover to that calendar year.
 In our example where a single individual carried out both activities in examples A and B above in separate self-assessment records, their NACE code for 2012 would be that of the activity in example A, since this activity contributed €6,000 to the total turnover for 2012 while the activity in example B contributed only €5,000 to the total turnover in 2012.

-Business size is not available for self-employed persons, unless they are also engaged in substantial P35 employment, in which case business size refers to that occupation.
+Business size is not available for self-employed persons, unless they are also engaged in employment (as described above), in which case business size refers to that occupation.

 Benefits Data

-The total number of weeks spent in receipt of illness and/or maternity benefits within each year was also calculated, as this was used as an input into the classification for substantial employment.
+The total number of weeks spent in receipt of illness and maternity benefits within each year was also calculated, as this was used as an input into the classification for 'Substantial Employment'.

 Outcome Definitions